BRIDEBOOK

 Stakeholder collaboration

-Built prototypes for alignment, workshops and user testing, helping accelerate decisions and unify direction across teams.
+Built prototypes for alignment, workshops and testing, helping accelerate decisions and unify direction across teams.

 Rebrand contribution